Numerical Algorithm for Nonlinear Delayed Differential Systems of $n$th Order: Methods

+\begin{remark}{} Transformation formulas for shifted arguments $w(t)=u(t-a)$ are often proved and applied in papers.
+However, using these formulas to solving initial value problems for delayed differential equations is not convenient since the uniqueness of solutions is violated.
+The reason is that the values of the initial vector function for $t < 0$ are not taken into account. \end{remark}

-The main disadvantage of standard form of DTM is that it cannot be used directly for equations with nonlinear terms containing unknown function $u(t)$.
-For example, for $f(u) = \sqrt{1+u^2}$ or $f(u)= e^{\sin{u}}$ etc.
+One of the drawbacks of common approach to the differential transformation is that there is no use of direct transformation formulas for equations with nonlinear terms containing unknown function $u(t)$, e.g. $f(u)= \e^{\cos{u}}$ or $f(u) = \sqrt{1+u^4}$.

-However, differential transformation of components containing nonlinear terms can be calculated using the so-called Adomian polynomials $A_n$ in which each solution component $u_i$ is replaced by the corresponding differential transformations component $U(i), \ i=0,1,2, \dots $ (see \cite{smardaz}).
-If $F(k)$ is the differential transformation of a nonlinear term $f(u)$, then
+Fortunately, the corresponding transformations can be calculated using the Adomian polynomials $A_n$ in which each solution $u_i$ is replaced by the corresponding components $U_i (k)$ of the differential transformation $\{ U_i (k) \}_{k=0}^{\infty}$, see \cite{smardakhan2015}.
+Suppose that $F(k)$ is the $k$th component of the differential transformation of a nonlinear term $f(u)$, then